kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - **Simple Routing**: supports one record with multiple IP addresses.
 Route53 returns a random value (IP) to the user.
 - **Weighted Round Robin** (WRR): Weighted Round Robin allows you to assign weights to resource record sets in order to specify the frequency with which different responses are served.
 You may want to use this capability to do A/B testing, sending a small portion of traffic to a server on which you’ve made a software change.
 For instance, suppose you have two record sets associated with one DNS name—one with weight 3 and one with weight 1.
 In this case, 75% of the time Route 53 will return the record set with weight 3 and 25% of the time Route 53 will return the record set with weight 1.
 Weights can be any number between 0 and 255.
+  - Weights are simply integers that can be summed to determine an overall weight and the fractional weights of each resource to which traffic is directed.
+  - A weight of 0 removes the resource from service in a weighted routing policy.
+  - Weighted policies do honor health checks.
 - **Latency Based Routing** (LBR): Latency Based Routing is a new feature for Amazon Route 53 that helps you improve your application’s performance for a global audience.
 You can run applications in multiple AWS regions and Amazon Route 53, using dozens of edge locations worldwide, will route end users to the AWS region that provides the lowest latency.
 - **Failover Routing**: used when you want to create an active/passive setup.
 Route53 monitors the health of the active address and if the healthcheck fails, then traffic is routed to the passive endpoint.
 - **Geolocation Routing**: traffic is routed based upon the geographic location of your end user.
 Geographic location is based on national boundaries.
 Use case: EC2s are customized for localities, e.g. with language or currency options.